The Red Badge of Gayness: Plot

 The boys hatch a plan to rid the army of their primary fuel, the S'More Schnapps.
 The army soon wakes up with raging hangovers and quickly disbands, but Cartman calls the Jägerminz company, who deliver to the entire army truckloads of alcohol.
 With the men drunk again, the next target of the Confederates is Fort Sumter.
 Though they easily overrun and secure the fort, they are then faced with the National Guard.
 The latter is defeated with help from Confederate reinforcements made up of the entire population of South Carolina.

 Finally the Confederate Army reaches Washington, D.C.
 The army demands the Confederate States of America to be a separate country and blackmail President Clinton by threatening to release a (bluff) video of him with Marisa Tomei.
 Grandpa, realizing that the drunken men still think that the entire campaign is a reenactment, gets Stan and Kyle dressed up as Jefferson Davis and Abraham Lincoln, just in time to prevent Clinton from signing the surrender, with the added condition that the South receive a free year's supply of Schnapps.
 The entire army breaks up happily and leaves upon surrender to Cartman's dismay, Stan and Kyle then rip Cartman's beard off causing him to scream in pain which echoes through earth to space.

 Stan and Kyle are deciding what to make Cartman do, having won the bet, but their triumph is short-lived.
 Cartman is saved from the terms of the bet after remembering the North still won the war, and that slavery was abolished because of it.
 Clinton makes this clear by pointing out that the abolition of slavery was one of the significant outcomes of the Civil War, making slavery illegal and the bet nullified.
 Angered by this, Stan and Kyle insult Clinton before walking away, embittered.

 Production

-After the production of the previous episode, the voice actor of many female South Park roles, Mary Kay Bergman, committed suicide.
+After the production of the previous episode, the voice actor of many female South Park roles, Mary Kay Bergman, died by suicide.
 Parker and Stone, still in shock from her death, did not feel like auditioning people right away, which is why this episode features no female voices (Trey Parker voices the S'mores Schnapps Lady and the schoolteacher in Topeka, and Kenny's mother Carol appears with no speaking parts).

 The episode parodies the film Gettysburg, which Parker and Stone disliked.